 And, since picks like these can quickly become outdated, I’m also adding a big list that will populate in the future so you can do more smart home shopping after 2017 sales are long over.
 Just scroll a little further down to see that big list or click here to jump to that section.
 Oh, and I’ve also got some general savings tips on ways to save online right here.

 I’ve been planning on doing several gift idea roundups this year, one of which includes gifts for runners.
 I’m not a strong runner, but I do run with lots of people who do marathons and I’ve learned quite a lot from them in addition to my own preferences.
-These Powerbeats Wireless In-Ear Headphones were/are going to be on that list, but they are a steal right now, so I’m jumping ahead of that later-planned list and telling you to scoop them up while the gettin’s good.
+The Powerbeats Wireless In-Ear Headphones were/are going to be on that list, but with Black Friday starting up early right now, I’m jumping ahead of that later-planned list and telling you to scoop them up while the gettin’s good.
 I use these when I’m working on outdoor projects in the heat as well (they handle sweat like a champ).
 They have a long charge, a Bluetooth connection that automatically syncs with my phone when I turn them on (I love that I don’t have to go into Settings to connect), and they stay put, even if I’m getting jostled around on a backhoe.
 They come in several colors, but I have the bright yellow-green ones, which are really easy to find when I’m looking for them.

 So, I don’t actually own either of these products, but I’ve been reading reviews like mad, and I think I’m going to buy one or both of these this weekend.
 A bunch of stores are selling these items for the same price, so you can either try to rush out and get one from the store or order online (though I recommend the one that comes to you).

 I don’t have this one in my house, but I have helped install a Nest thermostat before, and they are really easy!
 I love that they sync to your phone and other devices (including Alexa, which is what the Amazon Echo and Echo Dot connect to above as well, so that makes for a pretty smart home system).
-The Nest indoor security camera is on sale as well, which I’ve also seen before but I’m not really recommending for the sole reason that they have an outdoor one and that seems like a better option to me (the Nest Cam Outdoor IS on sale, but it’s a new release, so it probably won’t have a similar Black Friday discount until there’s a second generation or next year).
+The Nest indoor security camera is on sale as well, which I’ve also seen before but I’m not really recommending for the sole reason that they have an outdoor one and that seems like a better option to me (the Nest Cam Outdoor isn’t on sale, but it probably will have a Black Friday discount.

 I got this as a regift for my birthday (a used regift, actually), and even though that person is forever deserving of a good punch to the crotch for their misdeed, this thing is awesome and a top-recommended product for how many times it’s saved my butt.
 What it does is work as a key/phone/anything finder that you download as an app on your phone and then attach Bluetooth-enabled trackers to your most-used stuff, like your remote, your keys, and your purse.
 They now have a slim one that you can stick in your wallet and mini versions as well, which make great stocking stuffers because it’s a universal truth that everyone misplaces their stuff.
 The best deals are if you get them in combo packs (which, bonus for you, means you can keep one or two for yourself).